RadialVentures/link-snap/README.md

 ## HOW TO INSTALL

-1. Click Blue Code Button then Download Zip
+1. Click the big "Code" Button then click "Download ZIP"
 2. Extract the Zip
 3. Paste `chrome://extensions/` into your URL
 4. Click Load unpacked
-5. Locate the link-snap-main directory and select it
+5. Locate the "link-snap-main" directory and select it
-6. Its now successfully installed!
+6. A new page will open prompting you to connect your email(make sure its the same one you used for your Virtual Newsroom)
+7. After connecting the page will automatically close after 2 seconds and you have succesfully installed Link Snap! 🎉

 ## HOW TO USE
 1. Pin the extension